asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

-Unfortunately, all of this shared infrastructure creates more cross-team dependencies that slows teams down because they cannot completely own a feature from inception to delivery.
-When scaling an organization it is more important to have completely independent teams and accept some repetitive work between teams rather than to optimize in such a way that introduces dependencies.
-Having a shared tooling team can still be a good thing for your organization, but leave it up to the individual cross-functional teams when to deviate from these shared tools.
+Unfortunately, all of this shared infrastructure creates more cross-team dependencies that slows teams down because they cannot completely own a feature from inception to delivery. **When scaling an organization it is more important to have completely independent teams and accept some repetitive work between teams rather than to optimize in such a way that introduces dependencies.** Having a shared tooling team can still be a valuable thing for your organization, but leave it up to the individual cross-functional teams when to deviate from these shared tools.

 ### How Your Organization is Killing Your Software